-Veterans attending or planning to attend Galveston College should contact the Registrar's Office to insure that their enrollments are certified.
+Veterans attending or planning to attend Galveston College should contact the Registrar's Office, M-147, to insure that their enrollments are certified.
 The Registrar's Office will have the necessary forms if you are continuing your course of study or enrolling in college for the first time.

-If the Veteran should have questions or problems in the following areas, he should contact the Registrar's Office:
+Veterans should contact the Registrar's Office if they have questions or problems in the following areas: (1) Certification of Enrollment; (2) Change of Address; (3) Change of Dependents or (4) Change in Enrollments.

-- 1. Certification of enrollment

-- 2. Change of Address

-- 3. Change of Dependents

-- 4. Change in enrollments

-Veterans who may have problems concerning their educational benefits should contact the Veterans Representative on Campus or call the Houston Veterans Affairs Office.
-The following areas are handled by the Vet.
-Rep.:

-- 1. Information on eligibility - 2.
-Pay rates - 3.
-Other Veteran benefits - 4.
-Difficulty completing the necessary forms - 5.
-Information necessary to complete the forms - 6.
-Payments made incorrectly, either too much or too little
+Veterans who may have problems concerning their education benefits should contact the Veterans Representative on campus in Room M-147 on Wednesdays or call the Veterans Administration Office in Houston.
+The following areas are handled by the Veterans Representative: (1) Information on Eligibility; (2)Pay Rates; (3) Other Veteran Benefits; (4) Difficulty completing the necessary forms; (5) Information necessary to complete the forms; (6) Payments made incorrectly, either too much or too little.

-GENERAL VETERANS INFORMATION

-- G. I. Bill: Commonly refers to Vietnam Veterans Readjustment Act Bill passed to allow eligible Veterans to receive a monthly allowance while obtaining an education.
-The monthly allowance is based upon the course load and number of dependents of the Veteran. - Who Is Eligible: Anyone who served in the regular Armed Forces of the U.S. for at least 181 days and was released from active duty with other than a dishonorable discharge.
+General Veterans Information - G.I.
+Bill commonly refers to Vietnam Veterans Readjustment Act passed to allow eligible Veterans to receive a monthly allowance while obtaining an education.
+The monthly allowance is based upon the course load and number of dependents of the Veteran.

+Anyone who served in the regular Armed Forces of the U.S. for at least 181 days and was released from active duty with other than a dishonorable discharge is eligible.
 Service in the Reserve does not generally count.
-If in doubt, submit the paperwork. - What Are They Eligible For: 11⁄2 months of educational allowance for each month of service with a maximum of 36 months with a 9 month extension in certain cases.
-This is 36 months of full-time training or 72 months of 1⁄2 time training or 54 months 3⁄4 time or any combination totaling 36 months of full time.
+If in doubt, submit the paperwork.
+Eligibility is 11⁄2 months of educational allowance for each month of service with a maximum of 45 months.
+This is 45 months of full-time training or 90 months of 1⁄2 time training or 60 months of 3⁄4 time training or any combination totaling 45 months of full-time.